wcsanders1/DeltaObjectGenerator/README.md

 - `NewValue` The new value of the property.
 - `StringifiedOriginalValue` The original value of the property as a `string`.
 - `StringifiedNewValue` The new value of the property as a `string`.
-- `ConversionStatus` The status of the conversion of the new value of the property into the property's type.
-This is an `enum` with fields of `Valid` and `Invalid`.
+- `ValueConversionStatus` The status of the conversion of the new value of the property into the property's type.
+This is an `enum` with fields of `Success` and `Fail`.
 Note that this property is only relevant when a `DeltaObject` is calculated using a `JObject`, since it is only in that situation where it is possible that a new value could not be converted into the property's type.

 A `DeltaObject` is generated **only** for non-indexed properties of the following types: